 Walpole uses a certain phrase towards the end: “…the story is founded on truth…”, which brings me to the final lie authors tell their readers.
 It’s a trend in horror that has continued to this day.
 In modern times, they’ve changed it to: “based on a true story”.

-The only exception I’d make to this point, would be historical fiction or documentary dramas.
-Even then, each work differs depending on how much research the author has done, how much artistic license they take to make the story interesting, and how much historical information is available in the first place.
+Even when it comes to historical fiction or documentary dramas, each work differs depending on how much research the author has done, how much artistic license they take to make the story interesting, and how much historical information is even available in the first place.

 Horror movies often use the “based on a true story” lie, because it’s effective.
 If we return to the premise of fiction (lies that we choose to believe), then horror movies run into a problem.
 If a viewer can choose to believe the story, they can also choose the opposite, and then the movie is no longer scary.

 However, if you can claim the story is somewhat true, even a tiny bit, then many will find the horror more confronting.
 “Did that actually happen?” the viewer asks themselves.
 “Is this part real, or did they make it up?
 It seems like it could be real…”